top of page

 Sofia read Classics as an undergraduate and Archaeological Heritage and Museums as a graduate at Sidney Sussex College, University of Cambridge.
 She is an experienced writer in the heritage sphere and has a broad knowledge of ancient civilisations and topical events and issues in this area.
 Sofia is presently based in London.

-European Correspondent
+Asia Correspondent

 BA (Hons)